EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.4.
 Time Message

-The time message is used to synchronize events among peers, measure time intervals, and detect network anomalies such as duplicate messages, invalid timestamps, broken nodes, etc. The time message consists of the following fields **[schema:TimeMessage]**:
+The time message is used to synchronize events among peers, measure time intervals, and detect network anomalies such as duplicate messages, invalid timestamps, broken nodes, etc. The time message consists of the following fields:

 Message Field | Description
 -|-